Phlanka Logo

 Texture Types

 DayZ uses multiple texture maps to build up the final appearance of a surface in-game.
 Each is a separate PNG file.
-The plugin exports each type independently — you only need to produce the ones your asset actually uses.
 Tick the corresponding checkbox on the Export tab to include it in the export.

 CO Colour / Albedo